dem-ola/Med-Bio/README.md

 **TODO**
-- User authentication and login tracking (use Redux, Flux ?)
-- change Login link to Logout on user login
-- remove login button on home page if logged in
 - new user change password on first login
 - hash password
 - hiding password input
 - select and edit user, patients, prescribers from list
-- logout page
 - add prescriptions, orders, visits
 - add media-queries